QiChen000/Final-project/README.md

 # Project

-# A Image Generation Model-based Art Intervention to Expose the Harm of Deepfake Pornography
+## A Image Generation Model-based Art Intervention to Expose the Harm of Deepfake Pornography

+# Project Journal

+## <span style="color:red">Please Refer to the Final Journal.pdf in the github folder</span>

 ![printed photo](image.jpg)

-## Abstract
+# Abstract

 The project is rooted in personal experience, stemming from an alarming encounter with a digital scam involving fabricated pornographic material.
 This incident not only underscores the widespread and psychologically damaging nature of such scams but also serves as a catalyst for the research.
 The thesis methodically explores the technical landscape of deepfake technology, including an analysis of Generative Adversarial Networks (GANs), CycleGAN, DeepNude, and Diffusion Models.
 This exploration provides a foundational understanding of the mechanisms behind the creation of deepfake content.